 EFJs love to be socially active and feel like part of a group.
 They also thrive on opportunities to help others.
 These attributes are some of the strongest that they will have to offer in their lives.
 To encourage their healthy development, EFJs should be encouraged to participate in group activites like Girl Scouts or Boy Scouts.
 They will also benefit from organized religion and community volunteer work.
 Team sports are an excellent outlet for their abundant physical energy, as well as their social needs.

 EFJs are uncomfortable with change, and will probably approach an unknown situation with caution and reserve.
 Parents and caregivers should give their EFJ time to adjust to the idea rather than pushing them.
 Helping the EFJ child to see the new situation within the context of something that the EFJ has already experienced will help them adjust.

 Adult personality types contain four letters, while for kids aged 7-12 we use three letter types.
 What happened to the missing letter?
-It's there, we just can't usually determine what it is until after a child is in their teen years.
-Sometimes it becomes apparent when they are around thirteen years old, sometimes as late as eighteen years old.
+It's there, we just can't usually determine what it is until after a person is 13 years old.
 EFJ kids will grow up to be either ESFJ "Caregivers" or ENFJ "Givers".
-At this stage in their development, it's not obvious whether they complement their Feeling function with Intuition or Sensing.
-You may have a sense which one the EFJ prefers, but we often have to wait until a person is well into their teens before we can determine their adult personality type.
+At this stage in their development, it's not obvious whether they will choose Intuition or Sensing to complement their Feeling preference.
+You will see the child practicing both Intuition and Sensing as they settle down into their preferred function.
+In some children, it's possible to distinguish their "missing" letter, but for many kids we just have to wait a few years to be sure.